WelbornGroup/Documentation/Rosetta.md

-#Generating a conformational ensemble with the Rosetta Software Package
+# Generating a conformational ensemble with the Rosetta Software Package

+This optional step in the workflow is for generating multiple protein conformations.
+This is to help with sampling of larger systems by starting multiple dynamic simulations in tandem with different conformers, as opposed to a longer continuous MD simulation on one conformation.
+This step will work with the cleaned and protonated pdb file from the previous steps.

 ### Download and install the software